- Email:

 Biography

-Professor Cho’s work as a prosecutor garnered multiple awards during her career with the Department of Justice, including a U.S. Drug Enforcement Administration Organized Crime Drug Enforcement Task Force National Award for Innovative Investigation Efforts for the prosecution of a dark web heroin and cocaine trafficking organization; a U.S. Food and Drug Administration Special Achievement Award for the prosecution of a drug manufacturing CEO; and a U.S. Department of Health and Human Services Inspector General’s Award for Excellence in Fighting Fraud, Waste, and Abuse for the prosecution of a nursing home executive and others who solicited and received millions of dollars in illegal kickbacks.
-Professor Cho also served as the Chief of the Criminal Division for the U.S. Attorney’s Office for the Southern District of Indiana, supervising approximately 40 attorneys and all of the complex federal criminal cases in the district’s 60 counties, including cases involving police use of excessive force and the federal response to a mass shooting.
+Professor Cho’s work as a prosecutor garnered multiple awards during her career with the Department of Justice, including a U.S. Drug Enforcement Administration Organized Crime Drug Enforcement Task Force National Award for Innovative Investigation Efforts for the prosecution of a dark web heroin and cocaine trafficking organization; a U.S. Food and Drug Administration Special Achievement Award for the prosecution of a drug manufacturing CEO who defrauded the FDA and distributed adulterated drugs; and a U.S. Department of Health and Human Services Inspector General’s Award for Excellence in Fighting Fraud, Waste, and Abuse for the prosecution of a nursing home executive and others who solicited and received millions of dollars in illegal kickbacks.
+She also prosecuted numerous cases arising from the siege of the U.S. Capitol on January 6, 2021.

 In the Media